top of page

 To return to the example of my son’s photographic business, he’s able to make money photographing people only because his service meets a demand.
 This he did on his own without governmental intervention.
 My son can then purchase other goods and services from other people’s businesses with the money he earns.

 One of my daughters is both a music tutor and a math tutor.
 The money she makes from her labor is significant.
-People voluntarily pay her for her services.
-Both she and her clients benefit.
+People voluntarily pay her for her services, and both she and her clients benefit.

 If everyone who lives in a community does the same, then the entire community prospers.
 Its economic condition is not zero-sum because there is no fixed upper limit.
 Wealth is created instead of distributed.